jrsmith3/jrsmith3.github.io/content/2014-02-21 Sample logs.md

 * Sample logs are necessary, especially if sample processing/analysis steps are preformed by different people.
 * The fundamental unit of a sample log is an entry.
 * Entries should be recorded at the time of event, not before or after.
-* Each entry should record a date/time stamp in [YYYY-MM-DD HH:MM format](https://en.wikipedia.org/wiki/ISO_8601), event name, brief description, and cross-references -- particularly lab notebooks and computer data files.
+* Each entry should record a date/time stamp in [YYYY-MM-DD HH:MM format](https://en.wikipedia.org/wiki/ISO_8601), the event name, a brief description, and cross-references -- particularly lab notebooks and computer data files.
 * Here's a [PDF sample log](https://github.com/jrsmith3/sample_log) you can print and use.

 Introduction
 ============
 A sample log is a record of all the events that a sample experiences.
-Samplel logs are just as necessary as lab notebooks because they capture a set of information that simply isn't captured in a lab notebook.
+Sample logs are just as necessary as lab notebooks because they capture a set of information that simply isn't captured in a lab notebook.
 The necessity of such a record is particularly clear in projects where samples undergo process and analysis steps by many different people.

+You may think, "What purpose does a sample log serve?
+Isn't this information contained in lab notebooks?"
+A sample log provides a concentrated and comprehensive record of all the events a sample experiences, foregoing detailed description for cross-referencing.
+A glance at a sample log provides the reader the lifecycle of the sample with cross-references the reader can follow to understand more detail.
+There is not another source of information that provides these features.

 In contrast to a lab notbook, a sample log won't contain a long narrative description of an experiment; it only contains a list of brief records of every event the sample experiences.
 Each entry contains the bare minimum amount of information with generous cross-referencing to the relevant lab notebooks and computer data files.

-Because the samplel log and lab notebook contain different types of information and serve different purposes, they are good compliments to one another.
-The information in one is enhanced by the information in the other.
+Sample logs and lab notebooks are good compliments to one another since they contain different types of information and serve different purposes -- the information in one is enhanced by the information in the other.
+In principle, a sample log could be constructed from the entries in a lab notebook, but in practice this task would be very time consuming -- especially since the records are likely split over multiple lab notebooks belonging to multiple people.

-Samples tend to move from place to place and from person to person having complex and eventful lifecycles.
+Samples tend to move from place to place and from person to person; they have complex and eventful lifecycles.
 The sample log is not a prescription; it doesn't tell where the sample is going, only where the sample has been.
-The sample log is also not a lab notebook; we forego the full details of the history of the sample in order to get a digestable sense of the sample's history.
-Sample llogs work as a compliment to lab notebooks and data as a brief record of all the events a sample has experienced, whereas lab notebooks contained detailed descrptions of those events.

 Sample logs have two components: metadata and the list of entries.